Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.

-: While Clinton does want to make it easier for many undocumented immigrants to obtain legal status, she's never called for open borders.[7]
+: Clinton wanting to make it easier for many undocumented immigrants to obtain legal status, is NOT a policy of open borders.[6]

 : going negativesee definition - characterizing criticism from an opponent as being underhanded, unfair, or indecent in some way.